| bland_altman_plot {rnmamod} | R Documentation |

 Details

-is integrated in ume_plot
+bland_altman_plot is integrated in ume_plot

 to create the Bland-Altman plot on the posterior mean of deviance

-under the consistency model (via run_model
+under the consistency model (via run_model) and the

-unrelated mean effects model (via run_ume
+unrelated mean effects model (via run_ume).

 A uniform scattering of the data points within the 95% limits of agreement and average bias close to 0 indicate that the compared models have a good agreement.
 Data points positioned above or below the 95% limits of agreement correspond to trials that contribute to the poor fit of the consistency model or unrelated mean effects model, respectively.

-can be used to compare the following models
+bland_altman_plot can be used to compare the following models

 regarding deviance contribution: